jdevfullstack/java/README.md

 When you are at GitHub, every subdirectory of this repo is a separate sample project that you can use if you have a similar project.

-The good thing is that when you click download or clone, these separate projects will be downloaded together with the parent directory.
-But when you are viewing this right now as web page in `mongalvarez.github.io` domain, you need to click `View on GitHub` to download the source codes.
+But when you are viewing this
+right now as web page in `mongalvarez.github.io` domain, you need to click `View on GitHub` to download the source codes.